Families applying for their child’s first primary school place are receiving their offers today (18 April),

-A total of 87 per cent of children will attend their first preference primary school, which is two per cent more than last year - whilst overall 97 per cent have been offered one of their five preferences.
-A total of 10,103 reception places have been allocated this year, which is 249 more than in 2015 (although this figure does not include around 150 late applications that have been received).
+A total of 87 per cent of children will attend their first preference primary school, which is the same as last year - whilst overall 97 per cent have been offered one of their five preferences.
+A total of 9683 reception places have been allocated this year, which is 371 less than 2016 – when there was a peak in the number of applications.

-Alternative places have been offered to 301 children who did not get any of their five preferences (three per cent), which is a reduction of 149 from last year.
+Alternative places have been offered to 284 children who did not get any of their five preferences (3 per cent).
 Families are recommended to always include their nearest school as one of their preferences and to make sure they use all five preferences to get the best chance of being offered a preferred school.

-The volume of applications makes the admissions process one of the biggest tasks in the education calendar, and this year, the number of applications was the highest for the past 15 years, with nearly 700 more applications this year than in 2013.
-The council’s school places planning team has worked hard with schools to ensure there are sufficient places for the increase in pupil numbers in the city.
-The team have created an additional 425 places for September.
+The volume of applications makes the admissions process one of the biggest tasks in the education calendar, and this year, whilst there was a reduction in the number of applicants, the council’s school place planning team has worked hard with schools across the city to ensure there are enough places in the right areas – including creating an additional 90 ‘bulge’ places in the north Leeds area.

 “For parents and carers, choosing a school for their children is one of the most important decisions they will make.
-I am pleased we have been able to offer 97 percent of families one of their preferences.
-This year was particularly challenging because demand for primary places is the highest it has been for 15 years.
-However thanks to the cooperation of schools across the city we have been able to create an additional 425 places to help ensure so many children are able to attend one of the preferred schools.
+I am pleased we have been able to offer 97 per cent of families one of their preferences.